 Tell them that no matter what happens, you will rescue themIf they are in trouble, hurt, sick or have done something stupid, they need to know that they can call you.
-And when you tell your responsible teenager, "call me if you need me", they will scoff and laugh, because they probably won't need you, but it will help them to know you'll be there for them.
+When you tell your responsible teenager, "Call me if you need me", they will scoff and laugh, because they probably won't need you but it will help them to know you'll be there for them.

 Parents, most teenagers at Schoolies are sensible and responsible; they have the time of their lives and are safe.
 But to ensure the best chance of this happening, start preparing them now.
 Then, this time next year, you may not have those butterflies swarming around in your tummy.